stashed/mongodb/docs/mongodb.md

 Here,

 - `spec.schedule` specifies that we want to backup the database at 5 minutes interval.
-- `spec.task.name` specifies the name of the task crd that specifies the necessary Function and their execution order to backup a MongoDB databse.
+- `spec.task.name` specifies the name of the task crd that specifies the necessary Function and their execution order to backup a MongoDB database.
 - `spec.target.ref` refers to the `AppBinding` crd that was created for `sample-mongodb` database.

 Let's create the `BackupConfiguration` crd we have shown above,